Stop! Don’t press that Run Campaign button! At least not until you have completed these 11 steps.

 To run a Facebook or Instagram campaign, you will definitely need a banner.

-You can use this tool to check whether you’ve met Facebook’s 20% text policy.
+After you’re done creating your Facebook and Instagram banners, remember to use this tool to check whether you’ve met Facebook’s 20% text policy.

 Click on Creative Hub under the Plan column and select the Image Text Check tab.
 Just upload your banner and you’ll get an image text rating.